Desert Sportsman Fishing Report 6/22/2019

 Mogollon Rim Region (Sedona, Payson, Heber-Overgaard)

-Canyon Creek – Fishing has been good as of late and the water is in excellent condition.
+Canyon Creek – Fishing has been very good and the water is in excellent condition.
 This is the time of year to throw big patterns, come see us for our preferred flies and tactics.

 We stock all of the flies and any other gear necessary for a great day on the water.
 Need some help deciding where to go?
 Come see us!